Indiana Dunes State Park

 Hay Rides - 5:30-7pm

 Sawhet Owl Banding - 7pm

 Join tens of thousands of volunteers throughout the Americas for the annual Christmas Bird Count.
-Families, students. amateurs, birders, and scientists alike, arm themselves with binoculars, bird guides, and checklists to go out on an annual mission to count the local bird population.
-The Audubon Society and other organizations use the data collected in this longest running wildlife census to assess the health of bird populations to guide conservation actions.
+Families, students. amateurs, birders, and scientists alike arm themselves with binoculars, bird guides, and checklists to go out on an annual mission to count the local bird population for the longest-running wildlife census.